Postman – Follow redirects with the original HTTP method

 The Console is at the bottom of the Postman UI.
 Or you can open it as a separate window with View > Show Postman Console.

-There are two ways to avoid this problem: 1) Change Postman’s redirect behavior or 2) Return a Preserve Method redirect response.
+There are two ways to avoid this problem: 1) Change Postman’s redirect behavior or 2) Return a Preserve Method redirect response from your API.
 I’ll show how to do these next.

 Option 1 – Change Postman’s redirect behavior